 10. The Dangling Epilogue.
 We don't see what happens the next day.

 Remember what Rooney said to Grace, before ever leaving his office?
-Presuming that he would be successful in catching Ferris, Rooney said, “Fifteen years from now, when looks back on the ruin his life has become, he is going to remember Edward Rooney.”
+Presuming that he would be successful in catching Ferris, Rooney said, "Fifteen years from now, when looks back on the ruin his life has become, he is going to remember Edward Rooney."
 Well, there you have it: Built-in sequel.
-Except they never made one.
+Except none has ever been made.

 But we didn't need 15 years to see what happened, or the 25 we now have:

-• Speaking of Ferris’ parents, what if they figure it out?
-It’s bad enough to find out your child has been lying to you and your spouse, but to find out he’s played you for saps?
+* Speaking of Ferris’ parents, what if they get smart and figure it out?
+It’s bad enough to find out your child has been lying to you and your spouse, but to find out he's played you for saps?
 If the Buellers grow brains, they may also grow spines.
-Ferris’ free ride might soon be over.
+Ferris' free ride might soon be over.

-• The Petersons.
-Mr. Peterson’s gotta be mad that Ferris and Cameron used his good name to get his daughter out of class.
-Mrs. Peterson’s gotta be mad that Ferris “killed her mother.”
-And if Mrs. Peterson’s mother IS still alive at the time of the movie, I’m guessing she’s not exactly saying, “He’s SUCH a nice boy” either.
-They could forbid Sloane to ever see Ferris again – and they’d kinda be justified.
-Or, they could tell Sloane, “It’s us or Ferris.”
-It would not simply be greed, wanting Mom and Dad’s money, that could lead her to dump Ferris: He put her in some rough situations.
-(Hell, he even put her in a position where Cameron saw her naked – when she was changing into her bathing suit at Ferris’ house.)
-True, nothing went REALLY wrong, but it sure as hell could have.
+They could forbid Sloane to ever see Ferris again – and they'd kinda be justified.
+Or, they could tell Sloane, "It's us or Ferris."
+It would not simply be greed, wanting Mom and Dad's money, that could lead her to dump Ferris: He put her in some rough situations.
+(Hell, he even put her in a position where Cameron saw her naked – when she was changing into her bathing suit at Ferris' house.)
+True, nothing went really wrong for her, but it sure as hell could have.

-• Even if Ferris, Cameron and Sloane DO all get away with it as far as their parents and Rooney are concerned, there’s the matter of Jeanie.
-“You owe me, big brother,” she could say to him, “big time.”
+* Even if Ferris, Cameron and Sloane do all get away with it as far as their parents and Rooney are concerned, there's the matter of Jeanie.
+"You owe me, big brother," she could say to him, "big time."
 Yeah, he does owe her.
 What could she want?
-(Pay for the nosejob?)
-Jennifer Grey wasn’t yet “Baby,” but she absolutely could have put Ferris in a corner.
+(Pay for the nosejob that she, and her portrayer, did not yet have, even if her later TV counterpart did?)
+Jennifer Grey wasn't yet "Baby," but she absolutely could have put Ferris in a corner.

 On the other hand, Ben Stein, who played the economics teacher – and who had previously been a speechwriter for President Nixon, who probably would have called Ferris one of "these bums, you know, blowing up the campuses" – and was very much a Reagan guy and remains a political conservative, has given it his seal of approval, and not just because it launched his career as an actor and a game-show host: